renovate-bot/GoogleCloudPlatform-_-talk-to-docs/terraform/README.md

 - `vais_engine_id` - the Agent Builder Search Engine ID (only use `null` during local development to cause the talk-to-docs application to create a new search engine at startup).
 - `vais_location` - the location for discoveryengine API (Agent Builder) resources, one of us, eu, or global

-## 2. [OPTIONAL] Configure optional [input variable](https://developer.hashicorp.com/terraform/language/values/variables#assigning-values-to-root-module-variablesvalues) values in `terraform/main/vars.auto.tfvars`.
+## 2. [OPTIONAL] Configure a domain name [input variable](https://developer.hashicorp.com/terraform/language/values/variables#assigning-values-to-root-module-variablesvalues) value in `terraform/main/vars.auto.tfvars`.
 - `global_lb_domain` - the domain name you want to use for the Cloud Load Balancer front end.
 You need control of the DNS zone to [edit the A record](#add-an-a-record-to-the-dns-managed-zone).
 If left unset, Terraform will default to using [nip.io](https://nip.io) with the load balancer IP address.
-- `cloud_run_invoker_service_account` - the email address of a service account to grant the `roles/run.invoker` role on the Cloud Run services.
-It can be any service account you can use to [generate ID tokens](https://cloud.google.com/docs/authentication/get-id-token#impersonation).
-If left unset, Terraform won't add any additional principal to the Cloud Run services.

 ## 3. Create a `.env_gradio` file.
 - Set the gradio app username and password using a local file that [python-dotenv](https://pypi.org/project/python-dotenv/) will read when the app launches.